 One of the most famous is the Nizwa fort and castle.
 You can even climb to the top of the 34-meter-high tower for great views of the city.
 The Souq around the castle is a local meeting point making the visit interesting on many levels.

 Built at the beginning of the 17th century, it took 12 years to complete.
 The Omani government does a great job of restoring and maintaining it.
 Most rooms have displays showing visitors how people used to live and how the fort was protected.

 4. Visit Unesco World Heritage sites in Oman

 The Sultanate of Oman has 4 sites on the Unesco World Heritage List (as of 2016).
-The most famous is the Aflaj irrigation systems which can be seen in many old villages.
+The most famous is the Aflaj irrigation system, which can be seen in many old villages.

 Other fascinating sites are the necropolises of Bat and Al-Ayn.
 At Ay-Ayn, the beehive tombs are aligned on a ridge with amazing scenery.
 Built by nomads, they are evidence of life during the Bronze Age in the Omani region.

 North of Muscat, Al-Sawadi beach is covered with shells.
-And at low tide you can cross to the Sawadi fort located on an island.
-It is a favorite for locals in the weekend.
+And at low tide, you can cross to the Sawadi fort located on an island.
+It is a favorite for locals on the weekend.

 6. Explore The Mountains and Oman’s Grand Canyon

-But more than its beaches, Oman is famous for its mountains, especially the areas of Jebel Akhdar and Jebel Shams, the highest mountain in Oman and part of the Al Hajar Mountain Range.
+But more than its beaches, Oman is famous for its mountains, especially the areas of Jebel Akhdar (the Green Mountain) and Jebel Shams, the highest mountain in Oman and part of the Al Hajar Mountain Range.

-The latest is a top destination for visitors as it is home to Oman’s Grand Canyon.
+The latest is a top destination for tourists as it is home to Oman’s Grand Canyon.